 - Build confidence in your outdoor skills.

 The Women’s Wilderness group promotes a positive message, encouraging girls and women of all colors, backgrounds, gender identities, and sizes to join together to spend time in the outdoors.
-This summer, they have their third annual event: Summit Sisters.
-It runs from June 22nd to the 24th in Colorado.
-Enrollment is open and the price includes outdoor workshops, camping, and meals.
+During summer, they have an annual event: Summit Sisters.
+Check out their site for information regarding their calendar but the price includes outdoor workshops, camping, and meals.

 - Sign up for a women’s only run.

 Throughout the US, there are many women-only running races that range from 5ks to full marathons.
 Imagine running a marathon after which you were offered flowers, chocolates, and a massage when you crossed the finish line.
-Check out all the races in this listing.
-Our favorites are Run Like A Diva races; the organization have various races across the US and Canada and look like a ton of fun.
+Our favorites are Run Like A Diva races; the organization has various races across the US and Canada.

 Book a splurge trip